javiervela/flink-streaming-product-category-recommendation/README.md

 ## Configuring the A/B Test Experiment

-To validate your model in production, configure an A/B test at [http://bigdatamaster.dataspartan.com/](http://bigdatamaster.dataspartan.com/)
+To validate the model in production, configure an A/B test at [http://bigdatamaster.dataspartan.com/](http://bigdatamaster.dataspartan.com/)

 ### Steps to Configure